naroaamezaga/VOICE-QUERY-ASSISTANT-using-SV2TTS/README.md

 Voice query assistant to request and receive information about a course, such as, professor's contact information, course schedule, exam and assignment dates and grading, etc. It also includes a voice cloning feature that allows to reproduce the answer of the query with the corresponding professor's voice.
 This is done using the SV2TTS tool by Corentin Jemine (https://github.com/CorentinJ/Real-Time-Voice-Cloning).

 To this end, we have created a syllabus template (docx), which will be converted into a database (csv).
 This will be done using "converter.py".
-We have also created a 15 question bank (available in "Questions.pdf" in "Sillabi & Questions" folder).
+We have also created a 15 question bank (available in "15_question_bank.pdf" in "Example" folder).

 Then, in order to execute "voice_assistant.py" follow the next steps: